Blog Discussion Thread: Economic Theories of the Great Depression

 “The Monetarist Theory blames banks and the U.S. Federal Reserve for not taking measures to protect the economy during the Great Depression.
 As the money supply shrunk by 35% and CPI fell by 33%, the Fed took too long to respond and did not lower interest rates, increase the monetary base, or inject liquidity into the banking system in time.

-The delay allowed stock market indices to drop significantly, which led to investors panicking and selling off their securities.
-Cumulatively, these factors allowed what was an otherwise intense recessionary period to become the Great Depression.”
+The delay caused stock market indices to drop significantly, which led to investors panicking and selling off their securities.
+Cumulatively, these factors allowed what was otherwise an intense recessionary period to become the Great Depression.”

 Keynesian Theory